tonyzheng01/kanye-said-what/README.md

 I love those albums, but they're collab albums.

 # What's the easter egg?
 Play it and find out.
+Or look through the code.
+Whichever you find more fun.

+# Who has the highest score?
+Me.

 # TODO (maybe?)
 1. Make it mobile friendly